hchautran/PiToMe/README.md

 #### Data Preparaion

 In our paper we evaluate our method on 2 dataset - Flickr30k and MS-COCO.
-Please foolow these step to prepare the datasets

 **step 1**: Configure the data storage path to your wanted path in the `default.yml` file.
 This file is located in the the root folder where lavis is installed. you can find it quickly by  using this command:
 ```